Rights of Employees

 For example, depending on the situation it might make sense to speak directly to your supervisor, talk to someone in the Human Resources Department, or submit a written response.
 Of course, when doing so it is important not to be insubordinate or disrespectful to your superiors, or to do anything else that could jeopardize your future with your employer.

 If you are asked to sign your performance review, you should read it carefully first.
 Generally, if you believe your performance review is inaccurate, you should not sign something that says you agree with it.
-However, there usually is no harm in signing something that merely confirms you received and read your review, as many employers require.
+However, when is true there ordinarily is no harm in signing something that merely confirms you received and read your review, as many employers require.

-Depending on the situation, you might want to submit a response or rebuttal to your performance evaluation addressing the specific items you disagree with and explaining any special circumstances that might apply.
-In fact, many forms include a place for employees to include comments or responses.
+Depending on the circumstances, you might want to submit a response or rebuttal to your performance evaluation that addresses the specific items you disagree with and explains any special circumstances that might apply.
+In fact, many performance review forms include a place for the employee to provide comments or a response.
 As noted above, you should be careful not to say anything that is insubordinate or likely to get you in trouble.

 While you do not necessarily have a legal claim just because your company unfairly evaluated your job performance, an unfair or inaccurate assessment often can be a symptom of unlawful discrimination, retaliation, or another legal claim.
-As a result, it may be a good idea to talk to an employment attorney in New Jersey to evaluate whether your legal rights have been violated.Performance Improvement Plans
+As a result, it may be a good idea to talk to an employment law attorney in New Jersey to evaluate whether your legal rights have been violated.Performance Improvement Plans

 In theory, a Performance Improvement Plan (or “PIP”) is intended to help a struggling employee improve his or her job performance.
-However, PIPs frequently are used to help justify demoting or firing employees.
+However, PIPs frequently are used to help justify demoting or firing an employee, or to set up a defense to a potential wrongful termination claim.
 In those instances, the company may set unreasonable goals or deadlines, provide little or no support to help you improve your work, or otherwise set you up for failure.